RFI – Request for Information

 Construction RFI Example

-This example uses a simple RFI template and shows a general contractor requesting information from the project engineer because the plan specs were not clear.
+This example uses a simple RFI template and shows a general contractor requesting information from the project engineer because the plan specs were not precise.
 There are many ways to structure this type of request, but most professionals agree that simpler is better.

 RFI Example Doc